-Publication of the book Jour J Heure Par Heure
+Publication of the book Jour J Heure par Heure by Marc Laurenceau

 The book “Jour J Heure” par Heure presents in an original way the unfolding and the stakes of the Overlord operation through 357 chronological events, supplemented by detailed descriptions of the historical sites and equipment of the Normandy landings.

 September 7th, 2018: publication of the book “Jour J Heure par Heure” by Marc Laurenceau